slmairem/SE-3355-Web-Programming-Final/README.md

 You can watch a video demonstration of the website [here](https://youtu.be/CtEgFNBhBas).

-I have 3 deployment issues, I add them under the read.me file.
+I have 4 deployment errors, I add them under the read.me file.

 You can see images in read.me's end.
 I screenshotted them into a different monitor to prove the website is responsive.